cypress-io/cypress-documentation/content/guides/tooling/code-coverage.md

 least to avoid accidentally changing its behavior during future refactoring.

 We can directly test this piece of code by importing the `getVisibleTodos` function from the Cypress spec file.
-In essense we are using the Cypress App as a unit testing tool (find more unit testing recipes [here](https://github.com/cypress-io/cypress-example-recipes#unit-testing)).
+In essence we are using Cypress as a unit testing tool (find more unit testing recipes [here](https://github.com/cypress-io/cypress-example-recipes#unit-testing)).

 Here is our test to confirm that the error is thrown.